-For US players, Bovada is the top rated sportsbook site by a mile.
-They are the biggest US friendly online sportsbook and have a perfect reputation for paying players.
-So needless to say, if trust and reputation is as important to you as it is to us, then Bovada is a great choice.
-And of course they offer any and all types of betting lines on the Euro soccer tournament.
+For US players, Bovada is the top-rated sportsbook site by a mile.
+They are the biggest US-friendly online sportsbook and have a perfect reputation for paying players.
+So needless to say, if trust and reputation are as important to you as it is to us, then Bovada is a great choice.
+And of course, they offer any and all types of betting lines on the Euro soccer tournament.

 History Of The Euro Cup Tournament

 The UEFA European Championship is a soccer (football) tournament that's held every four years, very similar to the World Cup, and it takes place over an entire month.
 The idea for a European continental championship was proposed by Henri Delauney, secretary general of the French Football Generation, in 1927.
 However, the tournament did not officially start until 1958.
 The 1960 tournament saw 4 teams compete for the final after a qualifying round beforehand.
 The Soviet Union won that competition.
 This format stayed the same until 1980.

 That year, the tournament was expanded to 8 teams (after qualifying rounds).
 This was the first instance with a group stage that progressed into a semifinal and final.
 In Euro 1996, the tournament was expanded to 16 teams.
 In 2000, the tournament was held in 2 different countries for the first time—the Netherlands and Belgium.
 The next expansion took place in 2008, when the number of teams increased to 24, however that expansion would not take effect until the 2016 tournament.
 These expansions all led to greater competition and more betting opportunities for those looking to wager on the game.